This tutorial shows you how to deploy a simple example gRPC

 proto descriptorfile and the configuration file by using the gcloud endpoints services deploy api_descriptor.pb api_config.yaml

 As it is creating and configuring the service, Service Management outputs information to the terminal.
-When it finishes configuring the service, Service Management outputs the service configuration ID and the service name, similar to the following:
+When the deployment completes, a message similar to the following is displayed:

 Service Configuration [2017-02-13r0] uploaded for service [bookstore.endpoints.example-project.cloud.goog]